 Catalog of Federal Domestic Assistance (CFDA) : Provides access to a searchable database of all federal programs available to state and local governments; federally-recognized Indian tribal governments; Territories of the U.S.; domestic, public, and private profit and nonprofit organizations and institutions.
 Offers a variety of search methods, including keyword, assistance type, cfda number, and agency.

-GuideStar Pro : Provides information on the activities and finances of more than 650,000 charities and nonprofit organizations.
-Features a database searchable by name, keyword, mission, geographic location and revenue range.
+GuideStar Pro : Provides information on the activities and finances of more than 1.8 million IRS-recognized tax-exempt organizations and thousands of faith-based nonprofits.
+Database searchable by name, keyword, mission, geographic location and revenue range.

 Fiscal Sponsorship Information : Most private foundations only give money to officially recognized nonprofits.
 If you do not have this status, you may want to investigate a formal arrangement in which a 501(c)(3) public charity sponsors a project that may lack exempt status.